taliahaller/personal-site/README.md

 ## Setup/Installation Requirements

-    This webpage requires no installation.
+    This webpage requires installation.
     1. Clone the repository in the terminal, using the "git clone" command.
     2. CD into the directory of interest.
-    3. Open the index.html file in your browser, using "open index.html" or a method of your choosing.
+    3. In the terminal, run the command: "npm install".
+    4. Then run the command to initialize the npm: "npm init -y".
+    5. With everything installed, run the command to load the site: "npm run start".
+A website with the site will show up.

 ## Bugs